miayam/miayam.github.io/_posts/2017-07-30-day15-javascript-challenge.md

 Have you ever imagined adding event listener to element that never exist or will only exist in the future?
 That's impossible, right?
-However, our assumption sometime tell the otherwise.
+However, our assumption sometime tells otherwise.

-Let's say we want to delete item from to-do list whenever we click '✖' button on it.
-If we attach event listener to '✖' button, you won't get anything works correctly if the item was newly created because you cannot attach event listener to nonexistence DOM element.
+Let's say we want to delete item from to-do list whenever we click ✖ button on it.
+If we attach event listener to ✖ button, you won't get anything works correctly if the item was newly created because you cannot attach event listener to nonexistence DOM element.
 Perhaps, it functions correctly for existing elements because it's already on the page, but we've been wrong